 Pro tip: If you have a partner on this journey with you, it is often helpful if both partners work together to improve their health!
 By committing to these goals together, it's possible to lower your glucose levels within 2-3 months and move ahead with your goal of becoming parents.

 Diabetes is occurring in the United States in epidemic proportions and is a real health threat, including as a co-morbidity for other diseases and infections.
-Data from the 2020 National Diabetes Statistics Report estimate 34.2 million U.S. children and adults have diabetes, which accounts for 10.5% of the population.
+Data from the 2022 National Diabetes Statistics Report estimate 37.3 million people have diabetes (that's 11.3% of the US population).

-Diabetes and pre-diabetes are increasingly diagnosed in both women and men in their childbearing years.
-Similarly, there has also been a considerable rise in diabetes diagnosed first in pregnancy (known as gestational diabetes).
+Note: Diabetes and pre-diabetes are increasingly diagnosed in both women and men in their childbearing years.
+Similarly, there has also been a considerable rise in diabetes that is first diagnosed in pregnancy (known as gestational diabetes).

 With the use of new diagnostic criteria for gestational diabetes, it is estimated that 2-10% of pregnancies in the U.S. are affected by gestational diabetes and 50% of those women go on to develop Type 2 Diabetes.
 Children affected by elevated glucose levels in utero are at increased risk for diabetes themselves.